Gap In Employment | Contractor Mortgages | WIS Mortgages

 Some lenders would also consider new contractors with no contracting history.

 Applying for a mortgage may be complicated.
 You may need a specialist to help you if you have complications in your contracting history.
 Lending criteria will vary from lender to lender, and bespoke underwriting may be required based on your circumstances.
-WIS does not charge broker fees and offers digital mortgage solutions.
+WIS offers digital mortgage solutions.
 We are part of a mortgage club and receive exclusive offers from time to time on products and services.

 As a mortgage is secured against your home or property, it could be repossessed if you do not keep up the mortgage repayments.